2 Kings 3

 Notes

-מַה לִּי וָלָךְ ("What do I have to do with you?") -- This is a formulaic expression of disassociation found throughout the Old Testament (Judges 11:12, 2 Samuel 16:10, 2 Samuel 19:23).
+מַה לִּי וָלָךְ ("What do I have to do with you?") -- A formulaic expression of dissociation found throughout the Old Testament (Judges 11:12, 2 Samuel 16:10, 2 Samuel 19:23).
 Elisha refuses to treat the king of Israel as someone with any claim on his prophetic ministry.
-His instruction to "go to the prophets of your father and mother" is a biting reference to the prophets of Baal and Asherah that Ahab and Jezebel had patronized (1 Kings 18:19).
+His instruction to "go to the prophets of your father and mother" is a pointed reference to the prophets of Baal and Asherah that Ahab and Jezebel had supported (1 Kings 18:19).

-The request for a מְנַגֵּן ("musician" or "harpist") is a fascinating detail about prophetic practice.
+The request for a מְנַגֵּן ("musician" or "harpist") is a notable detail about prophetic practice.
 Music appears elsewhere in connection with prophecy: Saul encountered a band of prophets with harps, tambourines, flutes, and lyres, and the Spirit of God came upon him (1 Samuel 10:5-6).
 David's playing soothed Saul when an evil spirit troubled him (1 Samuel 16:23).
-The music may have helped Elisha move from a state of agitation (his anger at Jehoram is evident) into a posture of receptivity to the Spirit.
-The phrase "the hand of the LORD came upon him" denotes the powerful onset of prophetic revelation.
+The music may have helped Elisha settle from visible agitation into a posture of receptivity to the Spirit.
+The phrase "the hand of the LORD came upon him" denotes the onset of prophetic revelation.

-גֵּבִים גֵּבִים ("ditches, ditches" or "trenches, trenches") -- The doubling of the noun is an emphatic construction meaning the valley should be filled with many trenches.
-The miracle would be doubly impressive: water would appear without any natural cause (no wind to drive clouds, no rain), arriving instead from the direction of Edom, likely through a flash flood in a distant wadi.
+גֵּבִים גֵּבִים ("ditches, ditches" or "trenches, trenches") -- The doubling is emphatic: the valley should be dug throughout with trenches.
+Water would then arrive without any visible natural cause -- no wind, no rain -- flowing from the direction of Edom, likely through a flash flood in a distant wadi.

 כַּעֲלֹת הַמִּנְחָה ("at the time of the grain offering") -- This refers to the morning sacrifice offered daily at the temple in Jerusalem (Exodus 29:38-42).
-The timing links the miraculous provision of water to Israel's worship and suggests that the answer came at the very hour when prayers were being offered in the temple.
-I translated מִנְחָה as "grain offering" rather than "sacrifice" to preserve the specific reference to the cereal offering that accompanied the morning burnt offering.
+The timing links the provision of water to Israel's worship and suggests that the answer came at the hour when prayers were being offered in the temple.
+The word מִנְחָה is rendered here as "grain offering" rather than "sacrifice" to preserve the specific reference to the cereal offering that accompanied the morning burnt offering.

 Victory and the King of Moab's Sacrifice (vv.
 21-27)